French Fry Dipping Sauce

 Herb Dipping Sauce

-Although I made this herb dipping sauce as a sauce for rosemary chicken wings, it also makes a great salad dressing or a chimichurri-like sauce for grilled meats.
+I made this herb dipping sauce as a sauce for rosemary chicken wings.
+Turns out it also makes a great salad dressing.
+And it’s great as a chimichurri-like sauce for grilled meats.
 It definitely packs a nice herby flavor.
 That was the point!

 Rosemary Chicken Wings with Herb Dipping Sauce